 The Sixties Project

-20 members attended the recent seminar on National Service in January.
-SU3A member Mike Cox talked about his time in Special Ops.
-17 members completed questionnaires about their experiences and the material from these will be used to produce an overall account.
+The seminar on National Service in January 2019 SU3A member Mike Cox talked about his time in Special Ops.
+17 members completed questionnaires about their experiences and the material from these may be used to produce an overview.
 Meanwhile Derek Cave has produced his own story- you can read it by clicking on the link opposite.

 Meetings with University of Sheffield students.
 Some of us met up with students of Modern History last semester to help them with their specialist topics.
 In May 2019 we were ‘grilled’ by school students as part of a History Day – click on the links opposite to find reports from Linda Evans and John Dixon.

 The Topic Work: This formed a major part of the project.
 Members contributed memories on nine topics.
 These were distilled into reports which you can access by clicking on the links opposite.
 We have created a Sixties Timeline to highlight key events of the decade.
 Click on the link opposite.

 Life-Writing Workshops.
 John Turner, a former lecturer in creative writing, ran successful four- part life-writing workshops in 2019 and more are planned.
 Contact him at jrt39bow(AT)gmail.com if you are interested.

 Denise managed to get an account of the Project in April’s Third Age Matters.
 As a result of this publicity we were invited to do a keynote presentation at Rotherham’s 25th birthday lunch at Aston Hall Hotel in October 2019.